 The islands are pretty remote so there is no chance of doing daytrips from Manado, but they do deserve a holiday in themselves.

-Diving the Togians nowadays no longer means a huge investment in time and energy to make it under your own steam to the islands.
+Although there are a number of dive resorts on the islands, diving the Togians nowadays no longer means a huge investment in time and energy to make it under your own steam to the islands.
 There are a number of liveaboard cruises scheduled to visit here, departing from the more easily accessible city of Manado.

 Got a question?